 With these needs and existing mandates in mind, non-governmental organizations, civic and academic initiatives, and concerned individuals from across the world have come together to establish an international non-profit network called World Heritage Watch (WHW) in order to work with UNESCO and its Advisory Bodies, and to complement efforts for the effective implementation of the World Heritage Convention and the safeguarding of World Heritage Properties.

-World Heritage Watch will be the first international NGO focusing its work exclusively on the world heritage properties, both cultural and natural, and both inscribed and listed tentatively, in close cooperation with local communities.
-The potential of an international NGO to call worldwide attention to the views of local and indigenous groups will improve chances that their concerns will be addressed, and thus encourage them to get involved.
-At the same time, an international NGO can contribute to capacity-building on the local level, and can build a more sustainable local support for World Heritage properties.
+World Heritage Watch is the first international NGO network focusing exclusively on the world heritage properties, both cultural and natural, and both inscribed and listed tentatively, in close cooperation with local communities.
+An international NGO calling for worldwide attention to the views of local and indigenous groups improves chances that their concerns will be addressed, and it will encourage them to get involved.
+At the same time, an international NGO platform can contribute to capacity-building at the local level, and build a basis for more sustainable local support for World Heritage properties.

 Members and/or partners of the World Heritage Watch Initiative can be local non-governmental organizations, UNESCO Clubs, academia and informal initiatives based at or near World Heritage Sites; national and international non-governmental organizations who work at World Heritage Sites; indigenous peoples, their representative bodies, subdivisions and/or other special entities; and concerned individuals.

 The general goals of World Heritage Watch will be